Thomas Frawley

-Thomas Jude Frawley (born 1949) was a health service executive and ombudsman, notable for his early appointment as a senior officer of one of the health boards of Northern Ireland.
+Thomas Jude Frawley, CBE (born 1949) was a health service executive and ombudsman, notable for his early appointment as a senior officer of one of the health boards of Northern Ireland.

 Life

 Thomas Frawley was born in Limerick in 1949.
 His family then moved to Belfast where he studied at St. Mary's Christian Brothers' Grammar School, Belfast.
 He then attended Trinity College Dublin.

-He worked for several health authorities before being appointed Chief Administrative Officer of the Western Health and Social Services Board based in Derry at the early age of 31 years.
+He worked for several health authorities before being appointed chief administrative officer of the Western Health and Social Services Board based in Derry at the early age of 31 years.

 He was appointed Northern Ireland Ombudsman, a post which he held for twenty years.
-He was elected Vice President of the World Board of the International Ombudsman Institute.
-He was Vice Chair of the Northern Ireland Policing Board.
+He was elected vice president of the World Board of the International Ombudsman Institute.
+He was vice chair of the Northern Ireland Policing Board.

 Recognition

 In 2003, he was awarded an honorary doctorate (D.Univ) and then a Visiting Professorship by Ulster University.
 In 2008 he was appointed a CBE for his contribution to public service in Northern Ireland.
+In 2014 he was made an honorary fellow of the Royal College of Nursing.